ZoneMinder/zoneminder/docs/faq.rst

 Once I did this, images started to stream for me.

 2) The other common cause for being unable to view streams is that you have installed the ZoneMinder cgi binaries (zms and nph-zms) in a different directory than your web server is expecting.
 Make sure that the --with-cgidir option you use to the ZoneMinder configure script is the same as the CGI directory configure for your web server.
-If you are using Apache, which is the most common one, then in your httpd.conf file there should be a line like <pre>ScriptAlias /cgi-bin/ "/var/www/cgi-bin/"</pre> where the last directory in the quotes is the one you have specified.
+If you are using Apache, which is the most common one, then in your httpd.conf file there should be a line like ``ScriptAlias /cgi-bin/ "/var/www/cgi-bin/"`` where the last directory in the quotes is the one you have specified.
 If not then change one or the other to match.
 Be warned that configuring apache can be complex so changing the one passed to the ZoneMinder configure (and then rebuilding and reinstalling) is recommended in the first instance.
 If you change the apache config you will need to restart apache for the changes to take effect.
 If you still cannot see stream reliably then try changing Options->Paths->ZM_PATH_ZMS to just use zms if nph-zms is specified, or vice versa.
 Also check in your apache error logs.

 I have several monitors configured but when I load the Montage view in FireFox why can I only see two? or, Why don't all my cameras display when I use the Montage view in FireFox?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------